Community, Family, and Addiction Sciences

 - Finalize a practicum placement site (including a schedule plan for completing hours) and submit the completed Practicum Preparation Packet to the CFAS Practicum Coordinator.

-For further information about the CFAS 4314 Community Practicum, contact Dr. Nichole Morelock, Department of Community, Family, and Addiction Services, at (806) 742-5050 ext.
+For further information about the CFAS 4314 Community Practicum, contact Dr. Nichole Morelock, Department of Community, Family, and Addiction Sciences, at (806) 742-5050 ext.
 245 or Catherine.Morelock@ttu.edu.